kubevela/kubevela/docs/en/concepts.md

 Below are the core building blocks in KubeVela that make this happen.

 ## Application
 The *Application* is the core API of KubeVela.
-Its main purpose is for **application encapsulation and abstraction**, i.e. it allows developers to work with a single artifact to capture the complete application definition with simplified primitives.
+It allows developers to work with a single artifact to capture the complete application definition with simplified primitives.

-Application encapsulation is important to simplify administrative tasks and can serve as an anchor to avoid configuration drifts during operation.
+Having an "application" concept is important to for any app-centric platform to simplify administrative tasks and can serve as an anchor to avoid configuration drifts during operation.
 Also, as an abstraction object, `Application` provided a much simpler path for on-boarding Kubernetes capabilities without relying on low level details.
 For example, a developer will be able to model a "web service" without defining detailed Kubernetes Deployment + Service combo each time, or claim the auto-scaling requirements without referring to the underlying KEDA ScaleObject.

 An example of `website` application with two components (i.e. `frontend` and `backend`) could be modeled as below: